- Life & Culture

 Public washrooms are often equipped with both styles, although some older facilities might have only Japanese-style toilets, while some newer facilities might have only Western-style ones.
 The toilets in most public homes and hotels are Western style.

-Western-style toilets in Japan often feature options such as a heated seat, a built-in shower and dryer for your behind, and an automatic lid opener.
+Western-style toilets in Japan regularly feature options such as a heated seat, a built-in shower and dryer, and an automatic lid opener.
 Both styles of toilets usually have two flush modes, “small” (小) and “large” (大), which differ in the amount of water used.

 When using the washroom in a private home, you will often find toilet slippers used exclusively for inside the washroom.
 Leave your usual slippers outside the washroom, and do not forget to change back into them afterwards to avoid an often committed cultural faux pas.